"Indian Heads" and other humanoid rocks

 If somebody has information or pictures about landform faces, please email me at .
 I am interested in all such stories.

 The "face on Mars" is still occasionally mentioned, at least in the "Weekly World News" tabloid.
+(Erm.
+Oops.
+That tabloid is now out of business.)
 Here's the basic story.
 In 1976, the Viking orbiter took a series of images of the Martian surface that were later combined and processed to yield the following image:

 Do you see the small face?
 Weekly World News published this, er, artistic version that it claims is another NASA photo.